alexandrekleppa/CNN-for-gastrointestinal-tract-images-multiclass-classification/README.md

 # Covolutional Neural Network for gastrointestinal disease multi class classification.

 The aim of this repository is identify and classify 8 different types of images of gastrointestinal medical dataset.
+With 40 epochs, a validation accuracy of 77%.

 ### The classes for classification:
 - Dyed and lifted polyps;